-If you are pursuing your doctoral candidature outside Australia, you must complete a minimum of two semesters within the University before submission of your thesis.
+If you are pursuing your doctoral candidature outside Sydney, you must complete a minimum of two semesters within the University before submission of your thesis.
 This need not be immediately prior to submission or a continuous two-semester period.
 Masters candidates must complete a minimum of one semester within the University.

 All research candidates are required to attend the thesis support units, namely, Legal Research 1, 2 and 3.
 Classes and presentation seminars are held at Sydney Law School.
 These units are designed to assist you in planning and executing your thesis project and to expedite progress.
 Special arrangements may be made for attendance by interstate candidates.